icyTan/portfolio2019/src/pages/bfbc.md

 ![Imagine you are Michelle, as you watch these short walkthroughs](../images/bfbc/1__e5YBb2DVZhPh__6O__2v__MWw.png)

-<figcaption>Imagine you are Michelle, as you watch these short walkthroughs</figcaption>

 These prototypes were presented to the client, walking through the journey of Michelle on the web prototype and our potentially in distress users on mobile.
 I’m showing this before I talk about the low fidelity prototypes to give a frame of reference for what I’ll be referring to in the next part, iterations.

 ![Various paper prototypes we drew as a UX team](../images/bfbc/Paper&#32;prototypes.png)

-<figcaption>Various paper prototypes we drew as a UX team</figcaption>

 #### Low fidelity prototype iterations